etteget/com.coronalabs-plugin.admob/README.md

 Another plugin that uses firebase.
 It would be great to separate local notifications that probably do not need Firebase :)

-* At the moment we have to strip old files a way
-* cd ~/Solar2DPlugins/Caches/Solar2Directory/coronalabs/com.coronalabs/plugin.notifications.v2/iphone
-* open data.tgz

 * sources of the notifications plugin: https://github.com/scottrules44/firebaseAnalytics-source
-* very old but might be up-to-date with the current plugin version?

 # multiple xcode versions